gabriel-dehan/dyson-sphere-blueprints/README.md

 - [ ] Minimal responsive

 ## Changelog

+### v.1.0.11
+- Multiple CSS improvements, especially in the overall coherence of button styles and hovers
+- Image optimization
+- Blueprints can now be prefixed with a name (my_blueprint_name:<BASE_64_ENCODED_BLUEPRINT>) without crashing the parser
+- Added a button to quickly access "My collection" from the collections index page.

 ### v.1.0.10
 - Added "Compatible with" mod version search, the search will now find any blueprint that is compatible with the specified mod version.